paaspaas00/pornhubGrayjay/Readme.md

-# Basic PornHub Plugin for GrayJay
+# Basic PornHub Plugin for Grayjay the app

 ## Basic workflow is working fine :smiley: